Inumbratus/Inumbratus.github.io/index.md

 ### Interesting tech and solutions used
 - Niagara Animation props
 	- Partway into development, we were asked to add props to the emotes in the game, the initial plan was to make a component based attachment system, which I heavily disliked for a number of reasons.
-As the Niagara FX system was just introduced, I tasked a Technical Artist with attempting to render a prop via the Niagara system, once that was shown to be possible, it was extremely easy for our technical animated to add a prop joint to the skeleton and animate it.
+As the Niagara FX system was just introduced, I tasked a Technical Artist with attempting to render a prop via the Niagara system, once that was shown to be possible, it was extremely easy for our technical animator to add a prop joint to the skeleton and animate it, then we were able to use animation notifiers to render the props, allowing for the entire system to be neatly contained within animation sequences.

 - Linux-based Server Images
 	- Due to the intended large-scale release of Human Park, I was designated to create linux-based server images for the project, which I accomplished using UE4's Linux toolchain alongside Docker, the images were then deployed using [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine)